dpedley/swift-chess/README.md

 You might then use the store as the environment variable for a BoardView.

-You will find previews in the code where it is helpful to get a visual guide.
-Here's XCode showing the preview in BoardView.swift
+There is a lot to discover,  you will find previews in the code, this can be helpful to get a visual guide.

+Here's XCode showing the preview of `SquareTargeted.swift`.

 ![](Screenshots/boardview.png)

+When a user taps a square we show the possible moves on the board.

 TODO: This readme should have a better ending.